Facebook adds a new tool to fight fake news: context

 This update comes just three days after Facebook inadvertently contributed to the fake-news storm surrounding the Las Vegas mass shooting.
 On the Safety Check page for the incident, the top stories about the attacks for several hours came from websites like "TheAntiMedia.org" and "MyTodayTV.com," which asked for bitcoin donations.

-If the context tool had been available, readers would've be able to tell that neither of those were trusted sources.
-The day of the shooting in Las Vegas, people criticized Facebook for highlighting articles from questionable outlets in its trending stories section without any context.
+If the context tool had been available, readers would've been better equipped to tell that neither of those were trusted sources.

+As things were, people criticized Facebook for highlighting articles from questionable outlets:

 When asked about it, Facebook said it "deeply regret the confusion this caused."

 The context could help.
-Or it could blow up in Facebook's face like their previous tools have.
+Or it could blow up in Facebook's face like previous tools have.

 Discuss: Facebook adds a new tool to fight fake news:...